Coupled Model Intercomparison Project Phase 6 - CMIP6

 Raw data insufficiency Often requires downscaling and bias-correction for applied studies.

-Data Size and Complexity Multi-model, multi-variable datasets require expansive computer resources.
+Data Size and Complexity Multi-model, multi-variable datasets require substantial computer resources for production and storage.

 Expert Guidance